 In terms of charting, there are over 90 indicators that can be added for technical analysis – which is more than the industry average.

 The large number of indicators is a major plus for the Market.com Web Trader platform, while the limited number of drawing tools –with only four trend lines available – left a small gap in the charting experience.

 This means that when you click on a symbol in your watchlist, any open chart will change to that instrument.
 Another interesting design feature is that charts are visible in nearly every view to help keep traders focused on both recent and current price action.
 A nice touch.

 Besides the MT4 native app available for mobile, Markets.com also offers its own proprietary mobile app as a counterpart to the Web Trader platform, and like MT4 mobile, the Markets.com app is available for Android and iOS devices.

 For example, in addition to subtle research tools such as the Traders Trends sentiment data and the Trending Now screener, there is a module linking the charts, and a star icon to quickly add favorites to your watchlist, mirroring the web-based version of the platform in a highly responsive app.

+By default, the watch list doesn't sync with the favorites chosen on the Web Trader platform.
 Otherwise, the only drawback with the Markets.com mobile app is that the charting lacks both drawing tools and the ability to add any indicators, despite its auto-rotating charts and having several time frames and chart types to choose from.
 It also has an easy pinch-to-zoom interface.